-A neurosurgeon in the University-College-Hospital-Ibadan vowed that his first action as Nigerian president would be to execute all Nigerian philosophers.
+A physician in the University-College-Hospital-Ibadan vowed that his first action as Nigerian president would be to execute all Nigerian philosophers.
 He insisted that the Nigerian philosophers have failed to produce and propagate suitable remedial ideas for the Nigerian society.
 Societies are organized according to the ideas (philosophies) produced or adapted, and propagated over time in the society.
 Hence, the situation of a society is a reflection of the prevalent philosophies, ideas and thought patterns in that particular society.
 The Nigerian social situation is an indication of philosophical malnutrition resulting from Nigerian philosophers’ barrenness, or the regurgitation of unsuitable philosophies.
 The defense that Nigerians do not listen or adopt philosophical suggestions does not excuse the inefficacy leading to philosophical malnutrition.

 Food contributes to the growth and general health of the human body.
 However, all foods are not suitable for everybody and every time.
 The food for infants vary from the food for children, for teenagers and for adults.
 Also, age mates react differently to several foods as one man’s meat could be another man’s poison.
 Hence, nutritionists consider an individual’s peculiar circumstances before recommending foods for the individual’s growth and wellbeing.
 They also prescribe different methods of presenting the food to make it attractive to the consumers.